eklicious/POCDriver/README.md

 ***NOTE***
-Added ability to specify custom document templates to match the expected target document model as closely as possible.
-Also, added the ability to run custom aggregation framework queries to better match query use cases.
+Added ability to specify custom document templates (--customtemplate parameter) to match the expected target document model as closely as possible.
+Also, added the ability to run custom aggregation framework queries (--customagg parameter) to better match query use cases, e.g. collection scans.

 Introduction
 ------------